-The Federal Energy Regulatory Commission last month denied the proposal to upgrade the KeySpan LNG facility because it failed to meet current federal safety standards for "new" construction (see NGI, July 4).
+The Federal Energy Regulatory Commission last month denied the proposal to upgrade the KeySpan LNG facilities, citing their failure to meet current federal safety standards for “new” construction (see Daily GPI, July 1).
 KeySpan and BG LNG are partners in the project.

 “The Commission’s conclusion that the [KeySpan LNG] project is not in the public interest [was] based not on any evidence of unsafe operation or unsafe conditions, but on its arbitrary declaration that the proposed upgrade is ‘in essence’ a ‘new LNG import terminal,'” and its rigid and discriminatory application of safety regulations promulgated by another agency [Department of Transportation],” KeySpan and BG LNG said in their rehearing request [CP04-223, CP04-293, CP04-358].

 They contend that FERC erred by requiring both KeySpan’s existing LNG facilities, which were built in 1971 and 1972, and the proposed new facilities to meet the current safety standards for “new” construction.
 FERC has “no authority to apply new construction standards” to KeySpan LNG’s existing facilities under the Natural Gas Pipeline Safety Act, they said.

 The companies pointed out that FERC gave authorization for upgrades and expansions at four other existing LNG terminals between 1999 and 2004, without requiring them to satisfy the new construction standards.
 Several of these facilities were first constructed and operated in the 1970s, the same time period when the Providence LNG facility was built, they said.